logitechsabarni/trust-ride-app-1/README.md

 Thank you.

-i also added a AI prototype of how it would look in future:-
+I also added a AI prototype of how it would look in future:-

 https://trust-ride-chain.lovable.app/